SURFACE-FIRST™ MONITORING

 Principle of Operation

-Depending on the application, the sensors project pulses of ultraviolet (UV) or visible light onto the monitored surface.
-When this light interacts with certain hydrocarbons found in crude oil and petroleum products, photosynthetic
+Depending on the application, the sensors project pulses of ultraviolet (UV) or visible light onto the monitored water, ground, or solid surface, which can be more than 33 ft (10 meters) away from the sensor.
+When this excitation light interacts with certain hydrocarbons found in crude oil and petroleum products; photosynthetic pigments in cyanobacteria, green algae, or select other microalgae; or fluorescent components within colored dissolved organic matter (CDOM), it causes the emission of fluorescent light at distinct wavelengths.

-This intensity measurement enables Hawk sensors to not only detect the presence of contaminants, but also to quantify the severity of leaks, spills, contamination, or blooms in real time.
+The sensors then detect this fluorescence and measure its intensity, which is proportional to the amount of the target substances present—the greater the presence, the stronger the signal.
+This intensity measurement enables Hawk sensors to not only detect the presence of contaminants, but also to provide an indication of the relative severity of spills, leaks, contamination, or blooms in real time.

 Patented CFRS™ Technology

-Powerful Non-Contact Remote Monitoring
+Powerful Non-Contact Monitoring Across Multiple Key Parameters

 Harmful algal blooms (HABs) are large accumulations of algae that can produce toxins, disrupt aquatic ecosystems, and cause problems for drinking water supplies, industrial operations, and recreational waterbodies.